jweisman/alma-primo-geosearch/README.md

 <geo-search geojson-url="https://alma-primo-geosearch.herokuapp.com/geojson" mapbox-access-token="pk.eyJ1IjoiandxxxxxxxxxGI3MiJ9.6CWm1uuxxxxxxynw"></geo-search>
 ```

+## Running
+To run the service, use `npm start`.

+To run the harvest task, use `npm run harvest`.

 ## Deploy
 You can use this button to deploy the app to Heroku.
 The deployment will add a MongoDB instance.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Use the Scheduler add-on the schedule the harvest script.
+In the Heroku web interface, select the Scheduler add-on.
+Then create a new job to run daily.
+For the Run Command, enter `npm run harvest`.